 Plastic has become a part of our daily lives, but many of us are unaware of the consequence of using so much plastic.
-Plastic is non-biodegradable and not recyclable, which means it accumulates and pollutes the environment.
-Every year millions of plastic wastes end up in landfills and oceans, destroying the natural habitats of multiple species and causing severe damage to the ecosystem.
-It is high time we think about avoiding plastics and going for plastic-free alternatives to make our lives and environment healthier, cleaner, and more sustainable.
+Plastic is non-biodegradable and many types of it are non-recyclable, which means it accumulates and pollutes the environment.
+Every year millions of plastic wastes end up in landfills and oceans, 80% of ocean plastic is coming from rivers, destroying the natural habitats of multiple species and causing severe damage to the ecosystem.
+It is high time we think about avoiding single-use plastic and going for reusable, plastic-free alternatives to make our lives and environment healthier, cleaner, and more sustainable.

 Increasing plastic pollution is a serious concern for our environment, and we must take some conscious steps to address this problem.
 Some changes in our habits and lifestyles can significantly reduce the use of plastics and create a huge impact in improving our environment.

 This article discusses top plastic free books written by expert columnists and environmentalists that provide helpful tips on reducing plastic use in all areas of life.
-The informative and analytical views and interesting facts make these books worth reading and guide us about implementable solutions to deal with the problem of plastic pollution.
+Whether you’re preparing for the Plastic Free July campaign, or you’re simply increasing your knowledge, the informative and analytical views and interesting facts make these books worth reading and guide us about implementable solutions to deal with the problem of plastic pollution.

 This book is written by Greenpeace activist Will McCallum who provides some straightforward ways to identify disposable plastic items in our everyday use and replace them with sustainable alternatives that are recyclable or biodegradable.